treytMSFT/sql-docs/azure-sql/managed-instance/transact-sql-tsql-differences-sql-server.md

 Limitations:

 - With a SQL Managed Instance, you can back up an instance database to a backup with up to 32 stripes, which is enough for databases up to 4 TB if backup compression is used.
 - You can't execute `BACKUP DATABASE ...
-WITH COPY_ONLY` on a database that's encrypted with service-managed Transparent Data Encryption (TDE).
+WITH COPY_ONLY` on a database that's encrypted with service-managed transparent data encryption (TDE).
 Service-managed TDE forces backups to be encrypted with an internal TDE key.
 The key can't be exported, so you can't restore the backup.
 Use automatic backups and point-in-time restore, or use [customer-managed (BYOK) TDE](../database/transparent-data-encryption-tde-overview.md#customer-managed-transparent-data-encryption---bring-your-own-key) instead.
 You also can disable encryption on the database.
 - Native backups taken on a SQL Managed Instance can be restored to a SQL Server 2022 instance only.
 This is because SQL Managed Instance has higher internal database version compared to other versions of SQL Server.
-For more information, review [Restore a SQL Managed Instance database backup to SQL Server 2022](restore-database-to-sql-server.md).
+For more information, review [Restore a database to SQL Server 2022 from Azure SQL Managed Instance](restore-database-to-sql-server.md).
 - To back up or restore a database to/from an Azure storage, you can authenticate using either managed identity or shared access signature (SAS) which is an URI that grants you restricted access rights to Azure Storage resources [Learn more on this](restore-sample-database-quickstart.md#use-t-sql-to-restore-from-a-backup-file).
 Using Access keys for these scenarios isn't supported.
 - The maximum backup stripe size by using the `BACKUP` command in SQL Managed Instance is 195 GB, which is the maximum blob size.
 Increase the number of stripes in the backup command to reduce individual stripe size and stay within this limit.

     > [!TIP]
     > To work around this limitation, when you back up a database from either SQL Server in an on-premises environment or in a virtual machine, you can:
     >
     > - Back up to `DISK` instead of backing up to `URL`.
     > - Upload the backup files to Blob storage.
     > - Restore into SQL Managed Instance.